Faces and maximizer subsets of highest weight modules: Main results and literature survey

-This theorem at once characterizes and classifies all subsets of weights that are weak $\Z$-faces (as in \cite{CDR,CG2,CKR}), weak $\F$-faces (as in \cite{KR}), and the faces (in Euclidean space, as in \cite{Vi,KR}) of the convex hull of $\wt \vla$.
-Moreover, all of the references mentioned involved finite-dimensional simple modules; but these constitute a special case of our result, where $\lambda \in P^+,\ \vla = L(\lambda)$, $J(\vla) = I$, and $\bba = \Z$ or $\F$.
-In contrast, Theorem \ref{T3} holds for all simple $L(\lambda)$ as well as all highest weight modules for simply-regular $\lambda$, for all subgroups $\bba \subset \R$ - and it is independent of $\bba$.
+This theorem at once characterizes and classifies all subsets of weights that are weak $\Z$-faces (as in \cite{CDR,CG2,CKR}) or weak $\F$-faces (as in \cite{KR}) of $\wt \vla$, or lie in the ``usual'' faces of $\conv_\R(\wt \vla)$ (in Euclidean space, as in \cite{BT,Cas,CM,KR,Sa,Vi}).
+Moreover, all of these references involve finite-dimensional simple modules; but these constitute a special case of our result, where $\lambda \in P^+,\ \vla = L(\lambda)$, $J(\vla) = I$, and $\bba = \Z$ or $\F$.
+In contrast, Theorem \ref{T3} holds for all simple $L(\lambda)$ as well as all highest weight modules for simply-regular $\lambda$, for all subgroups $\bba \subset \R$ -- and it is independent of $\bba$.

-\begin{remark} The last condition (4) in Theorem \ref{T3} is {\it a priori} far weaker than being a weak $\Z$-face; it was also considered by Chari et al.~in \cite{CDR} for $\wt \lie{g}$.
-It is easy to see by Lemma \ref{Lfield} below that there are many ``intermediate" conditions of closedness that are implied by (2) and imply (4) in Theorem \ref{T3}; thus, they are all equivalent to (2) as well. \end{remark}
+\begin{remark} The last condition (4) in Theorem \ref{T3} is \textit{a priori} far weaker than being a weak $\Z$-face; it was also considered by Chari et al in \cite{CDR} for $\wt \lie{g}$.
+It is easy to see by Lemma \ref{Lfield} below that there are many ``intermediate'' conditions of closedness that are implied by (2) and imply (4) in Theorem \ref{T3}; thus, they are all equivalent to (2) as well. \end{remark}